Follow these simple steps to help you build up an emergency savings pot.

 Set yourself a target

 1. Setting a savings target right at the beginning will give you something to aim for and a better chance of achieving your goal.
-But make sure your target is realistic.
-Not too much, but more importantly not too little.
+But make sure your target is realistic – so not too much, but more importantly not too little.

 2. You should try to build up a savings pot of at least three months' salary, so you'll have enough money to cope if you lose your job or suffer some sort of emergency.
-In the current economic climate, with rising unemployment, this savings cushion should ideally cover you for at least six months.
+Ideally, you should try and build your savings to cover you for at least six months, if possible.

 1. If you’re finding it hard to save, see if you can make cutbacks elsewhere to free up some spare cash.
 The best way to help you do this is to keep a spending diary.